 “I always wanted to have a practice of my own,” says Aatika, who has always been passionate about making a mark in her own signature style in the design industry.
-Impressing upon how difficult the initial years were, she notes, “For about 3 years, I was flying solo as I couldn’t afford to have my own team.
+Impressing upon how difficult the initial years were, she thus notes, “For about 3 years, I was flying solo as I couldn’t afford to have my own team.
 Gaining the client’s trust as a beginner was daunting.
 Piles of mock-ups and pilots coupled with multiple site visits would land 2-3 small projects.”
 It’s not an easy task for women in the design and build industry to prove their mettle.
 “Discussing structural details is the biggest hurdle because clients and even workers do not take females seriously.”
-Where calculations and structural discussions are often associated with the male gender only, Aatika made sure that people learnt to respect her decisions and expertise.
+Where we often associate calculations and structural discussions with the male gender only, Aatika made sure that people learnt to respect her decisions and expertise.

 Talking about her all-inclusive book café “Merak”, she elucidates, “I genuinely wanted to create a ‘book cafe for all’, where the differently abled could move around freely, use the restroom without any assistance, interact with the staff and read a book or the menu without being dependant on anyone.”
-Menus were done in braille script and the spatial arrangements were designed to accommodate the needs of differently abled people.
-Spaces were made tactile by using dots to mark the starting points and lines to provide direction.
-Aatika impresses the need to hire consultants who design and certify these spaces which are truly accessible for all.
+Menus were therefore done in braille script and the spatial arrangements were designed to accommodate the needs of differently abled people.
+Spaces were thus made tactile by using dots to mark the starting points and lines to provide direction.
+Aatika thus impresses the need to hire consultants who design and certify these spaces which are truly accessible for all.